gis-ops/tutorials/react-redux-leaflet/React-Redux-Leaflet.md

 - Knowledge of JavaScript; in particular we will generally be using [ES2016](http://es6-features.org/#Constants).
 - A basic understanding of Single-Page-Applications, ReactJS, JSX, Redux and Leaflet.
 We recommend the following [basic tutorial](https://redux.js.org/introduction/getting-started) which will give you a decent introduction why and how to combine react with redux.
-- A shell environment with preinstalled [Node.js](https://nodejs.org/en/download/) giving you the ability to use its package manager `npm`.
+- A shell environment with preinstalled [Node.js](https://nodejs.org/en/download/) giving you the ability to use its package manager `npm` and `npx`.
 - A simple text editor such as [Sublime Text](https://www.sublimetext.com/).

 ## Step 1 - Set up your app folder structure

-Open your shell and create your working directory which will be used throughout this tutorial.
+Open your shell and create your working directory in your home folder (or wherever) which will be used throughout this tutorial.

 ```sh
 mkdir ~/react-redux-leaflet && cd $_